-If you haven't tried falafel by now you should definitely try this healthy recipe.
-Falafel is that kind of comforting food which is delicious, quick and perfect for any time of the day.
+If you haven’t tried falafel by now you should try this healthy baked falafel recipe.
+Falafel is that kind of comforting food that is delicious, quick, and perfect for any time of the day.

 I make falafel pretty often for my family.
 My daughters are eating them well alongside fresh vegetables.
-Another thing I like to falafel is the use of huge amount of herbs.
-Making kids eat herbs can be quite an adventure some times.
+Another thing I like about falafel is the use of huge amount of herbs.
+Making kids eat herbs can be quite an adventure sometimes.
 Hidden inside the falafel is such a good way to include herbs in their meal.
-If you make falafel for kids you may consider to use less chili powder or replace it with sweet paprika.
+If you make falafel for kids you may consider using less chili powder or replacing it with sweet paprika.

-Falafel can be made in advance too as it can be refrigerated up to several days and even frozen.
-Give it a try, it worth all the time invested.
+Falafel can be made in advance too as it can be refrigerated for up to several days and even frozen.
+Give this baked falafel a try, it is worth all the time invested.

 - 1/2 pound (250g) dry chickpeas

 - 1 cup chopped fresh parsley or cilantro

 - 3 cloves garlic , minced

 - 1/2 tsp baking soda

 - 2 or 3 tbsp oil , for greasing

 - Put the chickpeas in a large bowl and cover with water.
 The chickpeas will grow in volume while soaking.
 Soak for 12 to 24 hours, I usually leave them overnight.